wendikristine/documentation-template/git-version-control/git-workflow-github.md

 Once you clone a repository, it opens automatically in Atom.
 However, if you need to open the repository again, click on `File` → `Add Project Folder` and select your repository.
 Select files from the directory tree on the right of the Atom screen.
 Make your edits and save your changes.

-#### _GitLab GUI Editing_
+#### _GitHub GUI Editing_

 You do not have to use Atom for editing.
-You can click the `edit` button in GitLab, edit directly from the webpage, and preview before committing.
+You can click the `edit` button in GitHub, edit directly from the webpage, and preview before committing.
 Note that only repository owners can edit this way - otherwise, you can create a branch and edit your branch.

 ## Add